phisn/algebraic-server-reconciliation/docs/main.typ

 The table traces the execution of server reconciliation with rollback over 8 ticks, showing how the client maintains responsiveness through prediction while handling authoritative corrections from the server.
 The "Memorized" column tracks unacknowledged inputs retained for re-simulation, while rows marked with asterisks (\*) detail the internal rollback and re-simulation steps occurring within a single tick when discrepancies are detected.

 The critical reconciliation occurs at tick 6.
 The client has predicted player $p_0$ at position $(2,2)$ based on its "right, right, up, up" sequence, but the server state $(1,0), (5,5)$ reveals that only the first "right" input has been processed server-side.
-The rollback process, illustrated in @model-rollback, begins by reverting to the server's authoritative state $(1,0), (5,5)$.
+The rollback process, illustrated in @fig:model-rollback, begins by reverting to the server's authoritative state $(1,0), (5,5)$.
 From this baseline, the client reconstructs its predicted state by re-applying all unacknowledged inputs in sequence: the second "right" transforming $(1,0)$ to $(2,0)$, two "up" inputs advancing through $(2,1)$ to $(2,2)$, and finally "stop" maintaining the position.
 The acknowledged first "right" is then removed from the memorized buffer.

 Following re-simulation, the client achieves state $(2,2), (5,5)$, where player $p_0$'s position matches the original prediction.
 This outcome is characteristic when prediction errors stem solely from other players' unpredictable movements.
 The reconciliation at tick 8 presents a more complex case where player $p_1$ has moved to $(4,5)$, introducing a persistent divergence.